Secondary School Teacher Resume Format

 Header / Contact Information

-Provide your full name, professional email, phone number, LinkedIn profile, and optionally your location (city, state).
-Adding a link to your professional teaching portfolio or classroom blog can enhance your profile's credibility.
+Include your full name, professional email, phone number, LinkedIn profile, and optionally your city and state.
+Adding a link to an online teaching portfolio or classroom blog can enhance your credibility.

 Professional Summary

-A concise 3–4 line statement positioning you as a dedicated and results-focused secondary school teacher.
-Customize per application.
-Mention years of teaching experience, subject expertise, and key accomplishments.
+A concise 3–4 line summary positioning you as a dedicated and effective secondary school educator.
+Customize for each role.
+Highlight years of teaching experience, subjects taught, and key accomplishments.

 Example